-Principle 10.
-Design and operate an IT system to limit vulnerability and to be resilient in response.
+Principle 17 (formerly 10).
+Design and operate an IT system to limit damage and to be resilient in response.

-Initiation Devel/Acquis Implement Oper/Maint Disposal Applicability $\checkmark$ ~ ~ ~ $\checkmark\checkmark$
+Initiation Devel/Acquis Implement Oper/Maint Disposal Applicability ✓ √ √ ✓ ✓

 Discussion: Information systems should be resistant to attack, should limit damage, and should recover rapidly when attacks do occur.
 The principle suggested here recognizes the need for adequate protection technologies at all levels to ensure that any potential cyber attack will be countered effectively.
 There are vulnerabilities that cannot be fixed, those that have not yet been fixed, those that are not known, and those that could be fixed but are not (e.g., risky services allowed through firewalls) to allow increased operational capabilities.
 In addition to achieving a secure initial state, secure systems should have a well-defined status after failure, either to a secure failure state or via a recovery procedure to a known secure state.
-Organizations should establish detect and respond capabilities, manage single points of failure in their systems, and implement a reporting strategy.
+Organizations should establish detect and respond capabilities, manage single points of failure in their systems, and implement a reporting and response strategy.
+(Related Principle: 14)

-Principle 13.
+Principle 18 (formerly 13).
 Provide assurance that the system is, and continues to be, resilient in the face of expected threats.

-Initiation Devel/Acquis Implement Oper/Maint Disposal Applicability $\checkmark$ $\checkmark\checkmark$ $\checkmark$ $\checkmark\checkmark$ $\checkmark$ to both direct penetration and attempts to circumvent security controls.
+Initiation Devel/Acquis Implement Oper/Maint Disposal Applicability ✓ √ √ ✓ ✓✓ ✓

+Discussion: Assurance is the grounds for confidence that a system meets its security expectations.
+These expectations can typically be summarized as providing sufficient resistance to both direct penetration and attempts to circumvent security controls.
 Good understanding of the threat environment, evaluation of requirement sets, hardware and software engineering disciplines, and product and system evaluations are primary measures used to achieve assurance.
 Additionally, the documentation of the specific and evolving threats is important in making timely adjustments in applied security and strategically supporting incremental security enhancements.